PrincessSkywalker/Projects/4/README.md

    * b) Sort the array using in-place using Heap Sort.
 First show the result of turning a into a max heap using the linear time algorithm to build a heap (submit only the final array).
 Then show the array after each deleteMax step.
 The last step should be an array sorted in increasing order.

 ## Problem 2 (12 pts):
-We discsused that a complete binary tree of *N* elements uses array positions 1 to *N*.
+We discussed that a complete binary tree of *N* elements uses array positions 1 to *N*.
 Suppose we try to use an array representation of a binary tree that is not complete.
 We use the same layout for the array as for a complete tree, but only store entries for nodes that are actually in the binary tree, leaving the other entries set to null.
 For example:
 ```
               A
             /